WaqasSaleem97/CC_F25/Lab_Tasks/Lab_3/Lab3.md

 In this lab, you practiced a broad range of advanced Git commands and real-world development workflows used in cloud computing, DevOps, and modern software engineering:

 - **Conflict Resolution:**
-  - Handled situations where both local and remote repositories have new commits using `git pull` and `git pull --rebase`.
+  - Handled situations where both local and remote repositories have new commits using `git pull --no-rebase` and `git pull --rebase`.
   - Learned the differences between merge and rebase strategies for integrating changes.

 - **Manual Merge Conflict Handling:**